su8code/springBootThymeleaf_CRUD/README.md

 ![properties](https://user-images.githubusercontent.com/88676535/166115921-bbde902c-415c-40ed-ae3f-29b891c23676.png)

-by default spring boot only allows uploading upto 1MB size of files in multipart form , so to enable uploading large files which are greater than 1MB we need to modify the default multipart upload size limit in the configuration file , the configuration can be modified inside a file named `application.properties`. <br /> you will get this file inside your project open the project folder and nevigate to `src>main>resource` it includes most important configurations for this spring boot project, the following two lines of code will set the file upload limit to 6GB.
+by default spring boot only allows uploading upto 1MB size of files in multipart form , so to enable uploading large files greater than 1MB we must modify the default multipart upload size limit in the spring boot configuration file , the configuration file which is found inside `src>main>resource` directory is named `application.properties`. <br /> you will get this file inside your project, open the project folder and nevigate to `src>main>resource` it includes most important configurations for this spring boot project, the following two lines of code will set the file upload limit to 6GB.

 ```